ddutjnrevenge-universe/ApacheSpark-Python/Databricks_Spark/README.md

 #### Data warehouse ability
 ![data-warehouse-ability](images/data-warehouse-ability.png)

-- `Delta Lake` is a project originally develpoed by Databricks and then open sourced under the Linux Foundation
+- `Delta Lake` is a project originally developed by Databricks and then open sourced under the Linux Foundation
 - Open source storage layer that brings reliability to Data Lakes
 - Provides ACID transactoins, scalable metadata handling, and it unifies streaming as well as batch
 #### => Problem of Data Lake: Too slow to interactive BI reports, and there was lack of governance(quản trị) for the data